grayguy1/Senior-year-project/README.md

 - Then go back to Andriod studio and hit Run
 - You should see your device connected
 - Select your device and install and run the app

+Please read the project SRS for more details.